engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

 *Source of the image: Vu, N. Q., & Bezemer, C. (2021).
 Improving the Discoverability of Indie Games by Leveraging their Similarity to Top-Selling Games.
 Research Gate. [https://doi.org/10.1145/3472538.3472548](https://doi.org/10.1145/3472538.3472548)*

+*Note: The training data used by this bot is synthetic and was generated using a LLM.
+This allows for a controlled and scalable dataset but may not perfectly replicate all real-world scenarios.*

 ## Getting Started